Punkunnam

-Punkunnam is a commercial and residential area in Thrissur city of Kerala in India.
+Punkunnam is a commercial and residential neighbourhood in the city of Thrissur, Kerala, India.
 It is 2 km away from the Swaraj Round.
 Punkunnam is home to the renowned Punkunnam Siva Temple.
-The Sitaram Textiles is situated here.
-It was established in Punkunnam by TR Ramachandra Iyer in the early 1940s.
+Sitaram Textiles is situated here.
+It was established in the early 1940s.
 The spinning wing has the capacity of 12,000 spindles.
 The mill also has a capacity to process 40,000 meters of cloth every day.
 Poonkunnam Railway Station provides rail connectivity to other parts of Kerala and India.
-Punkunnam is witnessing a Real Estate boom as the number of High rise buildings are increasing on a fast pace here.
+Punkunnam is witnessing a real estate boom.